madkins23/go-slog/handlers/sloggy/README.md

 the log output would be the same.

 Nor is it terribly slow, but it isn't in the top ranks in terms of performance.
-Given that, `slog.JSONHandler` is the better choice. :cry:
+Given that, `slog.JSONHandler` is the better choice. :frowning_face:

 ## Example